didiersmith/marys-maidens/chapters/dd.md

 Tyler felt himself getting hot.
 "It's organic.
 We need the certification."

-"You don't need goat milk to be certified," the prick said.
-"Organic soy and mealworms will do fine."
+"You don't need goat milk to be certified.
+Organic soy and mealworms will do fine."

 "It's part of our brand.
 Mary's Small Batch Maidens is a premium product."